zooniverse/panoptes/docs/source/includes/_workflows.md

 }
 ```

-A user may unretire a subject/multiple subjects on a workflow if they have proper permissions on the workflow's project.

 One can unretire:

 + a subject (using `subject_id` key request body)
 + multiple subjects (using `subject_ids` in request body)
 + all subjects in a subject_set (using `subject_set_id` in request body).